DIRPX/rxmerr/README.md

 - everything returned from `rxmerr` is safe to inspect with the standard `multierr` API.

 If you need to understand the precise behavior of multi‑errors (for example, how errors are flattened or how formatting behaves), refer to the upstream `multierr` documentation. `rxmerr` aims to remain a small, documented façade around it.

----

-## License

-This project is distributed under the terms of the MIT license.
-See `LICENSE` for details.